Apple To Partner With A24 Films, As It Expands Into The Movie Industry

-After making a name for itself with barrage of highly-successful independent films, A24 Films has made a name for itself as a heavy-hitter among critics and fans alike.
+After making a name for itself with a barrage of highly-successful independent films, A24 Films has established itself as a heavy-hitter among critics and fans alike.
 It received Oscar gold when the movie Moonlight took home the Academy Award for best picture in 2017.
-In 2018 the A24-produced dramedy Ladybird also received top recognition in the best picture category, but ultimately lost to the Guillermo del Toro horror/romance The Shape of Water.
+In 2018, the A24-produced dramedy Ladybird also received top recognition in the best picture category, but ultimately lost to the Guillermo del Toro horror/romance, The Shape of Water.

-Since that time, A24 has show no signs of slowing down, with hits like Hereditary becoming their biggest box office success to date and generating Oscar-buzz for actress Toni Collette.
+Since that time, A24 has shown no signs of slowing down, with hits like Hereditary becoming their biggest box office success to date and generating Oscar-buzz for actress Toni Collette.
 As time passes, many have been left wondering how far A24 will go in the movie industry and whether or not they will be able to compete with film giants like Warner Bros., or even the Walt Disney Company.

-According to Variety Apple is now partnering with A24 films to assist the tech giant as they break into the world of movie-making.
+According to Variety, Apple is now partnering with A24 films to assist the tech giant as they break into the world of movie-making.
 Rumors have abounded online that Apple was actually seeking to buy the movie studio outright, but those rumors have since been squashed as A24 has confirmed they will continue to release movies independently.
 Instead, the two companies are joining forces as a partnership.

-A24 already has partnerships with Directv and Amazon for forthcoming content.
+A24 already has partnerships with DirecTV and Amazon for forthcoming content.

 A24 and Apple Enter Agreement to Produce Multiple Films Over Several Years https://t.co/z2X5M6vfpu pic.twitter.com/3s0JuisIUB